Top of main content

 What are exchange rates?

-An exchange rate tells you how much of a country's currency you could buy for each unit of another currency.
+Exchange rates show you how much of one currency you could buy with another.
 For this reason, exchange rates are expressed as currency pairs.

 One of the most commonly quoted currency pairs is GBP/USD - the British pound and the US dollar.

-If the market rate for GBP/USD is 1.25, for example, you'd get US$1.25 for each £1 you exchange (assuming you get the market rate, and excluding any fees).
+If the market rate for GBP/USD is 1.25, for example, you'd get US$1.25 for every £1 you exchange (assuming you get the market rate, and excluding any fees).

 The rising value of a country's currency versus others may be an indicator of improving economic health.
 Or at least the prospect of it.
 If GBP is rising against the USD, for example, it's in higher demand at that time.